 Y1 Curriculum Information

 Home learning is sent home every Wednesday to be returned for marking on a Monday.
-Children have a home learning folder and book.
-The book will have children’s rapid recall maths targets stuck in them and the book can be used to practice their maths target.
-The folder will be sent home with either a literacy or science task.
+Children have a home learning folder.
+The children will be given rapid recall maths targets which they should be regularly practising at home, they will be tested on these weekly.
+The folder will be sent home with either an English or science task.
 Tasks are designed to support the learning taking place in class.
 Please work with your child to complete the activities, but please don’t do it for them!
 In Year 1, we always remind the children to try their best even if they might make mistakes.

-Both classes have PE on Tuesdays and Thursdays.
+Both classes have PE on Mondays and Thursdays.
 Children must have a full PE kit.
 Please make sure all items are labelled.
 Please spend time with your children getting them to practice changing their clothes on their own as this will help them when having to change quickly in class.
-If your child does not have a PE kit in school they will be given one to wear for the lesson and a letter will be sent home to let you know.

 We follow the ‘Come and See’ scheme of work.
 Each topic usually lasts for four weeks.
 We begin each topic by exploring what each topic means to us before moving on to how it relates to religion.
 During the year we also learn about other faiths.
 At OLM we focus on Judaism and Islam.
 This is a brilliant way to teach respect for our community as a whole, regardless of cultures and beliefs.

-The topics we will be covering in the summer term are;
+The topics we will be covering in the autumn term are;

 Throughout the year, OLM focuses on different elements of Catholic Social Teaching (CST).
 Each month we look at a different value and discuss what each one means: